Why learn Italian?

 Consider using podcasts, YouTube videos of native Italian speakers, apps, and textbooks to help you practice regularly.

-Studying through songs, games, news, and movies is also useful for improving your fluency.
+Studying through songs, games, news, and movies is also helpful in improving your fluency.

 Basic Italian lessons: benefits

-Playing with apps is fun, but most of the time, you don’t get the expected results.
+Playing with apps is fun, but you must usually get the expected results.

-Learning on your own is great, but you lack guidance and risk repeating the same mistakes again and again because you don’t notice them.
+Learning on your own is great, but you need more guidance and avoid repeating the same mistakes repeatedly because you don’t notice them.

 Free online resources are helpful, but they should be complementary tools instead of the primary source of learning.